Invoice tips to speed up payments

 - legal requirements, such as your ABN and the GST amount

-- contact telephone number for any queries.
+- contact phone number for any queries.

 Handle any queries about the invoice or payment fairly and quickly.